 You get an even more spectacular vista of the Benidorm skyline and the huge Playa de Poniente beach from up here.

 You can’t miss the giant M-shaped Intempo building which dominates the bay – see the pic below.
-It’s the tallest residential tower in Spain and yet another casualty of the Spanish property crash.
-Mired in financial scandal, the building was still empty the last time I looked, even though it was completed in 2014.
+At 47 floors, it’s the tallest residential tower in Spain and was yet another casualty of the Spanish property crash.
+The building was almost finished as long ago as 2014, but the developers went bust shortly afterwards.
+It wasn’t completed till 2021 – apartments are still on sale if you fancy the view!

 Cala Finestrat has its very own eyesore that’s been empty for even longer.
 Work stopped on the Atrium Beach Hotel, a huge concrete pile that dominates the little bay, back in 2003 following the deaths of two workers.